 A project of the New England Foundation of the Arts (NEFA), CreativeGround is brought to you through ongoing partnerships with the National Endowment for the Arts and the six New England State Arts Agencies (Connecticut Office of the Arts, Maine Arts Commission, Massachusetts Cultural Council, New Hampshire State Council on the Arts, Rhode Island State Council on the Arts, and Vermont Arts Council), with additional funding from the Barr Foundation.

-Partner organizations use CreativeGround to learn about and connect their local artists/creatives to a wider network and help maintain the accuracy of data on CreativeGround.
+Partners who promote, share, and use the directory data are an integral part in creating value for everyone using CreativeGround.
+Partners use CreativeGround to learn about and connect their local artists/creatives to a wider network and help maintain the accuracy of data on CreativeGround.
 They are empowered through access to real-time, centralized data about their creative communities to strengthen the sector with resources and support.

 The New England State Arts Agencies are vital partners to the development and ongoing data integrity of CreativeGround.
 They advise on all NEFA's creative economy work, and use CreativeGround as their state's cultural directory; to promote the artists on their artist rosters; and to quantify their state's creative sector.